google/glome/README.md

 Alice is a system engineer who got paged to investigate an unresponsive machine that happens to be located far away.
 She calls Bob, a datacenter technican with physical access to the machine.

 Alice is authorized to access the machine but has no connectivity.
-Bob faces the the opposite problem, he can access the machine's serial port but does not have credentials to log in.
+Bob faces the opposite problem, he can access the machine's serial port but does not have credentials to log in.

 Alice is able to use GLOME Login to grant Bob one-time access to the machine.
 First, Bob connects to the machine over serial port and types `root` on the login prompt.
-It is then provided with a challenge that he forwards to Alice.
-The challenge contains information about the identity of accessed host and the requrested action (i.e., root shell acess).
-Alice verifies that the request is legitimate (e.g., the accessed host is indeed the one she's trying to diagnose), and uses [`glome` CLI](cli) to generate an authorization code.
+He is then provided with a challenge that he forwards to Alice.
+The challenge contains information about the identity of accessed host and the requested action (i.e., root shell access).
+Alice verifies that the request is legitimate (e.g., the accessed host is indeed the one she's trying to diagnose), and uses the [`glome` CLI](cli) to generate an authorization code.
 She forwards that authorization code to Bob who provides it as a challenge response.

 The authorization succeeds and Bob is able to run diagnostic commands and share the results with Alice.